microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 ### -IsAvailable
 Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false it should not be shown in admin UX experiences because the value is not currently available for selection.
+When it is set to false, it should not be shown in admin UX experiences because the value is not currently available for selection.
+Supports $filter (eq).

 ```yaml
 Type: System.Management.Automation.SwitchParameter